 Regular Cleaning Regime

-A cleaning regime of the equipment will need to be implemented, you may decide on cleaning the phasers and vests after every game, after a set number of uses or at a set time during the day.
+A cleaning regime of the equipment will need to be implemented.
+You may decide on cleaning the phasers and vests after every game, after a set number of uses, or at a set time during the day.
 Regardless, please take into consideration that specific time slots will need to be allocated to non-gaming use to allow time for this cleaning process

 Cleaning and Sterilizing Your Facility

 Cleaning and sterilizing your facility is equally important.
 The CDC link above provides helpful suggested cleaning procedures.
+Also, check out this article about how to clean your laser tag equipment during the pandemic.

 1. Charge the packs fully